Leptogenesis assisted by scalar decays: Parameter scans

 \section{Parameter scans}

 In order to understand the impact of the scalar $\phi$, we perform some parameter scans in this section.
-Firstly, we conduct a scan in the $M_{N_1}$-$z_\mathrm{i}$ plane with other parameters taking the values in BP~II(except for $M_{N_2}=10M_{N_1}$).
+Firstly, we conduct a scan in the $M_{N_1}$-$z_\mathrm{i}$ plane with $\lambda_{\phi H}= 10^{-4}$ and $y_1=10^{-4}$, while the rest of parameters take the values in BP~II.
 Contours of $\eta_B$ obtained in the standard and scalar-assisted leptogenesis are illustrated in the left and right panels of Fig.~\ref{scan}, respectively.
+Note that all the parameters points in Fig.~\ref{scan} lead to $\rho_\phi/\rho_\mathrm{R} < 0.1$ when $\langle\Gamma_\phi\rangle = H$.

 In both cases, an increase in $M_{N_1}$ implies an augmentation in the $CP$ asymmetry $\varepsilon_1$ that essentially increases $\eta_B$.
 On the other hand, a larger $z_\mathrm{i}$ gives not only a larger $\varepsilon_1$, but also a larger $\Gamma_{N_1}$, which would enhance the washout effect.
 Consequently, for a fixed $M_{N_1}$ in the standard case, the resulting baryon-to-photon ratio increases as $z_\mathrm{i}$ increases from $10^{-3}$, and reaches the maximum at $z_\mathrm{i} \sim 0.2$, and then declines for larger $z_\mathrm{i}$.
 In the scalar-assisted case, the nonthermal production of $N_1$ particles from $\phi$ decays can significantly increase the resulting $\eta_B$.
 In particular, it compensates the lepton asymmetry diminished by the strong washout for $z_\mathrm{i} \gtrsim 0.2$.
-At $z_\mathrm{i} \sim 2$, the value of $M_{N_1}$ required for the correct $\eta_B$ can be reduced by nearly four orders of magnitude, compared to the standard case.
+At $z_\mathrm{i} \sim 1$, the value of $M_{N_1}$ required for the correct $\eta_B$ can be reduced by nearly two orders of magnitude, compared to the standard case.

 Furthermore, we carry out a random scan within the following parameter ranges: